 Because of the policy, there is no way around this.
 If you wish to submit your airport to the Gateway, you must remove all third party references.
 The simplest way of doing this in WED, after making a backup of your airport, is choosing Select -> Select Third Party Library Items and then delete them.

-How to work with both OpenSceneryX and the Gateway
+How do I work with both OpenSceneryX and the Gateway?

 Although you cannot submit any airport containing OpenSceneryX references to the Gateway, you might still want to submit a basic package to the Gateway while working on an enhanced package that uses OpenSceneryX content.
 So, to make it as easy as possible, we recommend the following workflow in WED if you want to work with both OpenSceneryX and the Gateway: